Major League Baseball

 Major League Baseball is America’s oldest professional sports league.
 Alongside triumphs, the league has faced scandals, including drug abuse and steroid use, shaping its path over the decades.
 Today, MLB embraces new rules, international talent, and a growing connection to legalized sports betting.

-• 100 moments that shaped baseball history
+• The top 100 players in baseball history

 • Before 1920, a single baseball was used throughout a game